JuneY-Y/ML/README.md

   - **quarter** - The quarter of the year, an integer from 1 to 4.
   - **relative_date_PCIAT** - The number of days (integer) since the PCIAT test was administered (negative days indicate that the actigraphy data has been collected before the test was administered).

-- **sample_submission.csv** - A sample submission file in the correct format.
-See the Evaluation page for more details.
 **Snapshot**:
 <img width="841" alt="image" src="https://github.com/user-attachments/assets/a2101f51-d084-4495-8c18-6f6819d33029">
 The hole data in this link: